CarlFK/video-stack-deploy/README.md

 1. Clone repo to your local machine.
 2. Edit `inventory/hosts` and `inventory/{group,host}_vars`
 3. Decide where the files will be hosted.
-   Choices:
+The choices are:
      a.
 Local machine using http server
      b.
 Some other machine using http, either local or the cloud
      c.
 Copy to USB stick (only makes sense for USB stick install)
      d.
 Copy to PXE server (only make sense for PXE installs)

 4. Make a USB stick.
 Even if you are going to do PXE installs, you need to build the PXE server using a USB.
 Details on how to create the USB stick can be